lnxjedi/gopherbot-doc/doc/src/botsetup/Plugin.md

 ...
 root INFO Deploy plugins list took: 441.6 ms
 ```
-> Note: Normally `podman` can be used as a drop-in replacement for `docker`, but on my Fedora 33 workstation, an odd bug is preventing directories from being removed.
-YMMV, but as of this writing `docker` can be installed from nightly builds, even though it's not in the main repositories.

 **2.** Open your browser and browse to `http://127.0.0.1:3000` to view the [Theia](https://github.com/eclipse-theia/theia) interface.